facebook twitter youtube blogger

 • Use a barrier nasal emollient to prevent the airborne irritants from coming into contact with the nasal lining in the first place.
 Think of it like chapstick to irritated lips.
 I typically recommend Ponaris.

 • The only FDA-approved medication to treat non-allergic rhinitis is the prescription nasal spray Astelin which is an anti-histamine nasal spray.
-Other similar sprays include Astepro and Patanase.
+Other similar sprays include Astepro and Patanase, but azelastine active ingredient has been shown to work the best.

 • If a "runny" nose is a significant symptom, atrovent nasal spray can be used as needed.

-• Sinus Buster Nasal Spray which is over-the-counter.
-This nasal spray contains the ingredient capsacin which appears to significantly relieve problems related to non-allergic rhinitis.
+• Sinus Plumber Nasal Spray which is over-the-counter.
+This nasal spray contains the ingredient capsaicin which appears to significantly relieve problems related to non-allergic rhinitis.

 Surgical Treatment